bashclub/bashclub-zfs-push-pull/README.md

     bashclub-zfs [-hvq] [-t tag] [-k keep] [-d dateopts] src dest use zfs send/recv to push/pull snapshots

-      src          the source fs, specified as [host:]pool/path/to/fs dest         the destination fs parent, specified as [host:]pool/path/to/fs (the final path component of src will be appended to dest) -p           Alternate SSH Port, default 22
+	  !This Release is default set to send raw.
+This means you can send encrypted and compressed Datasets 1:1! src          the source fs, specified as [host:]pool/path/to/fs dest         the destination fs parent, specified as [host:]pool/path/to/fs (the final path component of src will be appended to dest) -p           ssh port
 	  -h           help
 	  -v           verbose mode
+	  -C           SSH Compression - obsolete if send_opts="-v -w" are set to raw -R           ZFS Re-Init
+	  -I           Send intermediate Snapshots
 	  -q           quiet mode
-      -t tag       tag to use for naming snapshots (default: bashclub-zfs) -k keep      number of snapshots to keep on src (default: 5) -d dateopts  options for date(1) - used to name the snapshots (default: +%F_%T)
+	  -t tag       tag to use for naming snapshots (default: backup-zfs) -k keep      number of snapshots to keep on src (default: 5) -d dateopts  options for date(1) - used to name the snapshots (default: +%F_%T) -s           store mode - output snaps from local fs to ssh server -r           read mode - read snaps from ssh server to local fs -g gpg-id    gpg recipient key id (store mode only)

     # Local mode: Backup tank/system to backup/tank/system
     bashclub-zfs tank/system backup/tank